tobias0409/todotxt4js/README.md

 # todotxt4js

 todotxt4js is a lightweight, portable todotxt parser and integration written in TypeScript.
-It provides a simple, class-based implementation to tokenize and parse tasks written in the todotxt format, making it easy to integrate into any Markdown-based workflow or application, such as Obsidian.
+It provides a simple, class-based implementation to tokenize and parse tasks written in the todotxt format.

-## Features

-- **Robust Parsing:**
-  Parse tasks with optional completion markers, priorities, dates, projects, contexts, and key–value pairs.
-- **Customizable Behavior:**
-  Configure duplicate key handling ("error", "overwrite", or "merge") and register custom key handlers for validations and transformations.
-- **Todo List Management:**
-  Create and manage a list of tasks from a multiline todotxt file.
-Easily add tasks and convert the list back to a string.
-- **Error Handling:**
-  Uses custom error classes for clear reporting of parsing issues.

 ## Installation